 To say that scripture is “God-breathed” might even mean that God breathes new life and new meaning into even obscure texts that are outdated, irrelevant, and perhaps even wrong.

-1. Geisler, N. & Roach, B. 1012.
+1. Geisler, Norman. and Roach, William.
+2012.
 Defending Inerrancy: Affirming the Accuracy of Scripture for a New Generation.
+Ada: Baker Books.

 2. Stark, Thom.
 2011.
 The Human Faces of God: What Scripture Reveals When It Gets God Wrong (And Why Inerrancy Tries To Hide It).
 Eugene: Wipf and Stock Publishers. p.
 48.

 3. Barr, James.
 1977.
 Fundamentalism.
 Eugene: Wipf & Stock Publishers. p.
 74.